Physics and geometry of knots-quivers correspondence: Background

-In order to connect this picture to quivers we need to introduce the~concept of \emph{generalized holomorphic curve}.
+In order to connect this picture to quivers, we need to introduce the~concept of \emph{generalized holomorphic curve}.
 Here we sketch the~basic idea, a~more precise characterization will be given in Section \ref{sec:math}.
 Let us consider the~conormal Lagrangian in the~resolved conifold, $L_{K}\subset X$.
 As discussed in \cite{Aganagic:2013jpa} the~naive count of holomorphic curves is not invariant under deformations.
-However, if rather than counting curves we count all potential curves keeping track of all possible gluings under deformations then the~count is invariant.
+However, if rather than counting curves, we count all potential curves keeping track of all possible gluings under deformations, then the~count is invariant.
 As described in \cite{Ekholm:2018iso}, such count requires extra geometric data: a~certain Morse function on $L_{K}$ and a~4-chain $C_{K}$ with boundary $\partial C_K=2\cdot L_{K}$ compatible with $f$ near its boundary.
 Here the~Morse function is used to construct bounding chains in $L_{K}$ for the~boundaries of the~holomorphic curves, which together with a~choice of a~longitude at infinity allows us to define the~linking number between two curve boundaries.
 The 4-chain is closely related and we count intersections between the~4-chain and the~interiors of the~holomorphic curves.
 In this context a~generalized holomorphic curve is a~graph with actual holomorphic curves at its vertices and with oriented edges corresponding to linking intersections and, when connecting to the~same vertex, to intersections with $C_{K}$.
-In the~language of \cite{ES} this corresponds to Gromov-Witten invariants with values in the~$U(1)$-skein module of $L_{K}$.
+In the~language of \cite{ES} this corresponds to Gromov-Witten invariants with values in the~$U(1)$-skein module of $L_{K}$ projected to the homology class in $H_{1}(L_{K})$ and keeping track of the writhe through the $q$-power.

 It is not hard to see that holomorphic disks going once around the~generator $\xi$ are generically embedded and can never be further decomposed.
-Assuming, in line with \cite{Gopakumar:1998ii, Gopakumar:1998jq}, that all other holomorphic curves are obtained from combinations of branched covers of these and constant curves at their boundary, the~count of curves is exactly the~quiver partition function with nodes at the~basic disks and with arrows according to linking and additional contributions from the~vertices given by $4$-chain intersections.
+Assuming, in line with \cite{Gopakumar:1998ii,Gopakumar:1998jq}, that all other holomorphic curves are obtained from combinations of branched covers of these and constant curves at their boundary, the~count of curves is exactly the~quiver partition function with nodes at the~basic disks and with arrows according to linking and additional contributions from the~vertices given by $4$-chain intersections.

 From this point of view, the~theory $T[Q_{K}]$ can be thought of as changing the~perspective and treating the~basic holomorphic disks as independent objects with the~Lagrangian attached.
 As we shall see below, this in particular leads to a~separation of the~effects of the~various basic disks.